-If you are doing a two-week rotation a minimum of three Case Assignment worksheets are required to be handed in at the end of your rotation for days worked preferentially at KGH, and alternatively at HDH.
+Three Case Assignment worksheets are required to be handed in at the end of your rotation.
 Review the OR list you are assigned to the afternoon or evening prior and select one patient from your list to complete the sheet.
 All patient files (with the exception of inpatients) are located in Same Day Admission Centre (SDAC).
-Please bring your worksheet with you to the OR and present it to your staff for review.
+Please bring your worksheet with you to the OR and present it to your staff for review-the staff must sign off on your case assignment sheet.

-Please ensure all anesthesia daily assessments have been completed on Elentra by the end of your rotation.
-Please return the following items to the Anesthesiology departmental office (Victory 2A, Rm 3-2-104-0) the last Friday of your rotation.
+Please return the following items to the Anesthesiology departmental office (Victory 2A, Rm 3-2-105-0) the last Friday of your rotation.